How Much Data Should You Take on Your Next Trip to Singapore

 1. Use WiFi whenever possible

 The best way to save on your data is to utilize public WiFi whenever possible.
 Public places like cafes, airports, and malls provide high-speed WiFi.
 However, you should make sure that the hotspot you are using is a trusted one.
+Always connect to a reliable wi fi connection and restrict streaming videos or other high-data activities to Wi-Fi only to avoid unnecessary mobile data usage.

 1. Download maps and apps offline